segunoluwole30/NBA-API/README.md

 ## Contact

-For questions or support, open an issue or contact [your email/contact info].
+For questions or support, open an issue or contact by email at [segunoluwole30@gmail.com].